gumaerc-testorg/8.871-fall-2004/content/pages/lecture-notes.md

 Theories with 8 Supercharges - Various Supermultiplets
 {{< tdclose >}}
 {{< tdopen >}}
-A useful summary of supersymmetry multiplets and their properties can be found in [Vadim Kaplunovsky's notes.](https://web2.ph.utexas.edu/~vadim/home.html)
+A useful summary of supersymmetry multiplets and their properties can be found in {{% resource_link "c11733df-67e8-4c75-9521-b8dda0b4b58a" "Vadim Kaplunovsky's notes." %}}
 {{< tdclose >}}

 {{< trclose >}}